Skip to Main Content

 Information about the Pension Net Benefit Model

 • The model uses the ‘main Balanced option’, being the fund’s largest Pension Balanced option where 60% to 76% of the fund’s assets are invested in growth investments.
 This is generally the fund’s default option.
 Where a fund does not have a Balanced option, the option closest to SuperRatings’ benchmark range of 60% to 76% growth investments is used.
-This is done for each pension product provider in the sample set.
+This is done for each pension product in the sample set.

 • The model uses return and fee data that is submitted by funds to SuperRatings, made publicly available by funds or contained within formal fund disclosures as at 30 June each year.